During winter in Scandinavia, we all know it can be cold and often dark, but these colourful places really transform and lift the whole landscape.

 Henningsvær

 With the addition of a few craft shops, galleries and more unusual architecture, there’s a touch of bohemia about the place – and an olde-worlde feeling.
 The drive to get into town is one of the best drives on the island (hopefully the weather is clear) as the road swoops low beside the sea.
-When we began exploring it seemed like we were the only tourists here; in fact, the whole town appeared deserted which gave it a strange, Twin Peaks vibe.
+When we began exploring it seemed like we were the only tourists in the area.
+I fact, the whole town appeared deserted which gave it a strange, Twin Peaks vibe.

 Read more → Lofoten Islands: Attractions, Accommodation & Restaurants